OMG-Bench: A New Challenging Benchmark for Skeleton-based Online Micro Hand Gesture Recognition: Video Demo

 \section{Video Demo}

-In the supplementary material, we provide a video file named \texttt{video\_demo.mp4} to further illustrate visualization details in the OMG-Bench dataset and the practical deployment of the proposed HMATr.
+In our project page, we provide a video to further illustrate visualization details in the OMG-Bench dataset and the practical deployment of the proposed HMATr.

-The video showcases samples from the 40 micro-gesture classes included in OMG-Bench, covering four common interaction types: Swipe, Tap, Double-Tap, and Pinch\&Release.
-The inherent properties of OMG-Bench --- rapid dynamics, subtle motion, high inter-class similarity, and frequent same-class continuity --- pose new challenges for online micro-gesture recognition.
+The video showcases samples from the 40 micro gesture classes included in OMG-Bench, covering four common interaction types: Swipe, Tap, Double-Tap, and Pinch\&Release.
+The inherent properties of OMG-Bench --- rapid dynamics, subtle motion, high inter-class similarity, and frequent same-class continuity --- pose new challenges for online micro gesture recognition.

-Additionally, we deploy HMATr, trained on the OMG-Bench dataset, onto the Quest Pro headset to evaluate practical micro-gesture interaction.
+Additionally, we deploy HMATr, trained on the OMG-Bench dataset, onto the Quest Pro headset to evaluate practical micro gesture interaction.
 We directly leverage the headset’s built-in high-precision hand pose estimation to acquire skeletal data in real time.
-The generalization primarily stems from skeletal-noise data augmentation during training and from HMATr’s hierarchical memory mechanism with position-aware queries.
+The generalization primarily stems from skeleton rotation and translation normalization applied during training and from HMATr’s hierarchical memory mechanism with position-aware queries.
 Specifically, the hierarchical memory leverages historical context to effectively smooth inter-frame jitter and occlusion-induced noise prevalent in monocular estimation, while the attention-based position-aware queries focus on relative motion patterns rather than absolute coordinates, enabling implicit semantic alignment across heterogeneous skeleton structures and thereby ensuring robust cross-algorithm inference.
 Moreover, the high-precision skeleton data in OMG-Bench further contributes to this generalization.
-The video demonstrates that the proposed online micro-gesture recognition algorithm supports interaction via multiple micro-gestures while ensuring real-time performance and low latency.
+The video demonstrates that the proposed online micro gesture recognition algorithm supports interaction via multiple micro gestures while ensuring real-time performance and low latency.